HomebrewNLP/revlib/README.md

 The peak memory consumption is over 2GB when running the function normally, as PyTorch has to allocate many intermediate values and store them in float32.
 If you instead add a cast to the tensors kept for the backward pass, the memory consumption gets halved while both output and gradient stay the same.
-Here, we only have to add the `memory_efficient_intermediates` context wrapper, which handles casts automatically.\
+Here, we only have to add the `memory_efficient_intermediates` context wrapper, which handles casts automatically.
+Note that this only changes the tensors that are kept for the backward pass and alters the gradients slightly but doesn't influence the forward pass in any way.
+Nevertheless, doing it this way is critical to avoid casting down to float16 and back up again during the forward pass.\
 Similar to casts from float32 to float16, you could also cast float64 to float16, float64 to float32 or even mix these!\
 For example, when switching the computation datatype above from float32 to float64, the program will generate the following printout: